Unbinned Inference with Correlated Events: Numerical Results

 \subsection{Parameter Estimation beyond 1D}

 In dimensions higher than 2 or 3, unbinned unfolding becomes the only practical method.
 We investigate higher-dimensional feature spaces using a multivariate normal distribution as our `physics' model.
-The covariance parameters of the model are non-zero for the off diagonal elements.
+The covariance parameters of the model are chosen such that the densities do not factorize in the variables spanning the feature space.
+The mean and sigma values were chosen to include a range of mean values within [-1,1], sigma values within [0.6, 1.5], and non-trivial off-diagonal correlation coefficients within [-0.7,0.7].
+The Monte Carlo gen particle and pseudo data true values differ by small amounts, so that the unfolding task is non trivial.
+The chosen values give an invertible model multivariate Gaussian covariance matrix.
 We model the detector resolution with a Gaussian smearing that is separate and uncorrelated for each feature dimension.
 The model and resolution parameters used are given in Appendix~\ref{app:nd-model-par-vals}.

-Figure~\ref{fig:nn-uncertainties-vs-nd} compares the inference precision as estimated with the RMS of the 500 toy datasets with the asymptotic uncertainty from an unbinned ML fit for each model parameter for studies in 1D, 2D, 4D, and 6D feature space.
+Figure~\ref{fig:nn-uncertainties-vs-nd} compares the inference precision as estimated with the RMS of the 500 pseudo datasets with the asymptotic uncertainty from an unbinned ML fit, using Eqn.~\ref{eq:unbinned} for each model parameter for studies in 1D, 2D, 4D, and 6D feature space.
 The detector resolution is set to nominal values that are kept the same when additional feature dimensions are added.
 In each study, the RMS uncertainty is higher than the asymptotic uncertainty.
-The RMS / asymptotic uncertainty ratio appears to be the roughly the same for all of the model parameters within each plot with the ratio ranging from 1.18 to 1.28.
+The RMS/asymptotic uncertainty ratio appears to be the roughly the same for all of the model parameters within each plot with the ratio ranging from 1.18 to 1.28.

 Figure~\ref{fig:nn-uncertainties-6d-res-var} compares four studies in the 6D feature space with varying detector resolution.
 The results are qualitatively similar to the 1D case.
-The RMS / asymptotic uncertainty ratio is consistent with 1 for perfect detector resolution and increases gradually as the detector smearing increases.
+The RMS/asymptotic uncertainty ratio is consistent with 1 for perfect detector resolution and increases gradually as the detector smearing increases.